 Media coverage, and publicity generally, can exert significant influence on consumer behaviour and actions.
-If the social acceptability of beer or soft drinks were to decline significantly, sales of the Group's products could materially decrease.
+If the social acceptability of beer, other alcoholic beverages or soft drinks were to decline significantly, sales of the Group's products could materially decrease.
 In recent years, there has been increased public and political attention directed at the alcoholic beverage and food and soft drink industries.
-This attention is the result of health concerns related to the harmful use of alcohol, including drunk driving, excessive, abusive and underage drinking as well as health concerns such as obesity and diabetes related to the overconsumption of food and soft-drinks.
-Negative publicity regarding alcohol or soft drink consumption, publication of studies that indicate a significant health risk from consumption of alcohol or soft drinks, or changes in consumer perceptions in relation to alcohol or soft drinks generally could adversely affect the sale and consumption of the Group's products and could harm its business, results of operations, cash flows or financial condition as consumers and customers change their purchasing patterns.
+This attention is the result of health concerns related to the harmful use of alcohol, including drunk driving, excessive, abusive and underage drinking and drinking while pregnant as well as health concerns such as obesity and diabetes related to the overconsumption of food and soft-drinks.
+Negative publicity regarding beer, other alcoholic beverage or soft drink consumption, publication of studies that indicate a significant health risk from consumption of beer, other alcoholic beverage or soft drinks, or changes in consumer perceptions in relation to beer, other alcoholic beverage or soft drinks generally could adversely affect the sale and consumption of the Group's products and could harm its business, results of operations, cash flows or financial condition as consumers and customers change their purchasing patterns.
 For example, in May 2013, the World Health Assembly endorsed the World Health Organisation's ("WHO") Global Action Plan for the Prevention and Control of Non-Communicable Diseases ("NCDs") 2013-2020.
 The harmful use of alcohol has been cited as a risk factor for NCDs.
 The action plan for NCDs calls for at least a 10 per cent. relative reduction in the harmful use of alcohol, as appropriate, within national contexts.

 As a further example, the Russian authorities have adopted legislative changes linked to concerns about the harmful use of alcohol.
 In 2012, Russia adopted bans on the sale of beer in kiosks and the sale of beer between the hours of 11:00 pm and 8:00 am, a ban on beer advertisements on television, internet, printed media, radio and outdoor beer advertisements and a further increase in excise taxes.
-Between 2009 and 2014, the beer excise rate increased six times - from RUB 3/litre (USD 0.09/litre) to RUB 18/litre (USD 0.55/litre).
-Other legislative proposals discussed in Russia include a ban on PET packaging and restriction of PET packaging, stricter regulations on the ingredients and definition of "beer" and new labelling and health warning requirements, and an increase in the minimum drinking age.
-Similarly, in the Ukraine, the excise tax rate increased in 2013 from UAH 0.81/litre (USD 0.10/litre) to UAH 0.87/litre (USD 0.11/litre), and in early 2014, the government proposed a draft law with another excise increase of just over 8 per cent., in line with estimated inflation.
-The Ukrainian government also continues to look at proposals such as banning the sale of beer in kiosks and other points of sale close to social institutions, banning beer advertising and further increasing excise taxes.
-Concerns over alcohol abuse and underage drinking have also caused governments, including those in Argentina, Brazil, Russia, the United Kingdom and the United States, to consider measures such as increased taxation, implementation of minimum alcohol pricing or regimes or other restrictions upon the Group's commercial freedoms.
+Between 2009 and 2014, the beer excise rate increased nine times - from RUB 2/litre (USD 0.07/litre) to RUB 18/litre (USD 0.32/litre).
+Other legislative proposals discussed in Russia include restrictions on PET containers, the imposition of production and turnover licensing requirements, acceleration of the implementation of a proposed waste taxation scheme from 2016 to 2015, and a requirement that companies that engage in the production and marketing of beer and other malt beverages register under the Unified State Automated Information System.